martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 active session and does not abandon the session prematurely.
 For this reason, it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call setup completion signal, such as a SIP ACK.
-Once the second session completes, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped.
+Once the second session is established, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped.
 It is likely that these DTLS packets will be discarded by Patsy as Patsy will already have a successful DTLS connection established.